Constantin Meunier: Early life and education

-He began studying sculpture at the age of 14 at the Academy of Fine Arts in Brussels in September 1845.
+Meunier began studying sculpture at the age of 14 at the Academy of Fine Arts in Brussels in September 1845.
 He studied under the sculptor Louis Jehotte (1804–84) from 1848.
 He also attended from 1852 the private studio of the sculptor Charles-Auguste Fraikin.
-While he encountered modestly success as a sculptor, his encounter with Gustave Courbet's social realist painting The Stone Breakers in 1851 caused him to doubt the ability of sculpture to adequate represent the contemporary social and artistic issues that were of concern to him.
-He therefore gave up sculpture in favour of painting which he practised almost exclusively for the next thirty years.
+While he encountered modest success as a sculptor, his encounter with Gustave Courbet's social realist painting The Stone Breakers in 1851 caused him to doubt the ability of sculpture to adequately represent the contemporary social and artistic issues that were of concern to him.
+He therefore gave up sculpture in favour of painting which he practiced almost exclusively for the next thirty years.